Can't Help Falling in Love: UB40 version

-In 1993, British reggae band UB40 covered the original 1961 Elvis Presley recording as the first single from their 1993 album, Promises and Lies.
-The song was released on May 10, 1993, and eventually climbed to No. 1 on the US Billboard Hot 100, staying there for seven weeks, becoming their 4th and last top 10 hit.
-It also topped the charts of 11 other countries, including Australia, Austria, the Netherlands, New Zealand (where it was the most successful single of 1993), and the United Kingdom where it topped the chart for 2 months.
+In 1993, British reggae band UB40 covered the original 1961 Elvis Presley recording as the first single from their tenth album, Promises and Lies (1993).
+The song, renamed "(I Can't Help) Falling in Love with You", was released on May 10, 1993, by Virgin Records, and eventually climbed to No. 1 on the US Billboard Hot 100, staying there for seven weeks, becoming their fourth and last top-10 hit.
+It also topped the charts of 11 other countries, including Australia, Austria, the Netherlands, New Zealand (where it was the most successful single of 1993), and the United Kingdom, where it spent two weeks at No. 1.

-The song appears on the soundtrack of the movie Sliver, the trailer for Fools Rush In, and an episode of Hindsight.
+The song appears on the soundtrack of the 1993 movie Sliver, the trailer for the 1997 film Fools Rush In, and an episode of the 2015 series Hindsight.
 In the US, and on the Sliver soundtrack, the song title was listed as "Can't Help Falling in Love," rather than what appeared on the record sleeve, which included parentheses around the words "I Can't Help".
 The single version of the song also has a slightly different backing rhythm and melody.

-The song and band also appear in the 1997 film Speed 2: Cruise Control.

 Critical reception

-In his review, Rovi Staff from AllMusic noted that "carried by the hit "Can't Help Falling in Love", Promises and Lies finishes UB40's transition from a reggae band to an adult-contemporary band that plays reggae-pop."
-Another editor, David Jeffries said the song is "representing the ultra-slick, easy to swallow side of the band".
-Larry Flick from Billboard wrote, "U.K. dancehall stars indulge in Elvis Presley memories on this first single from the soundtrack to Sharon Stone's new movie, Sliver."
+In his review, Rovi Staff from AllMusic noted that "carried by the hit 'Can't Help Falling in Love', Promises and Lies finishes UB40's transition from a reggae band to an adult-contemporary band that plays reggae-pop."
+Another AllMusic editor, David Jeffries, said the song represents "the ultra-slick, easy to swallow side of the band".
+Larry Flick from Billboard magazine wrote, "U.K. dancehall stars indulge in Elvis Presley memories on this first single from the soundtrack to Sharon Stone's new movie, Sliver."
 He added that it "has a pillowy, midtempo pace that dabbles in island beats and radio-conscious funk.
 Brassy horns are a jolting, though ultimately pleasing, element in the arrangement.
 A fun respite from usual top 40 fare."

 Marisa Fox from Entertainment Weekly said the song is "this album's equivalent" of their earlier version of Neil Diamond's "Red Red Wine", noting that the band "revitalize" it.
 She also noted that "they try some snappy new production tricks", like the "full-blown orchestrations" on the song, adding that "those kinds of enhancements only make the blend that much more infectious."
 In his weekly UK chart commentary, James Masterton wrote that "this was a hit almost before it had even been released."
-Pan-European magazine Music & Media viewed it as a "reggae remake that sounds like the sun will never stop shining."
+Pan-European magazine Music & Media complimented it as a "reggae remake that sounds like the sun will never stop shining."
 Alan Jones from Music Week described it as a "predictable ramble through the Elvis Presley/Andy Williams/Stylistics perennial".
-A reviewer from People Magazine called it a "Rasta-Lite" version.
+People magazine called it a "Rasta-Lite" version.